John Connally: Early life and education

 Connally was born on February 27, 1917, into a large family in Floresville, the seat of Wilson County, southeast of San Antonio.
 He was the third of seven children born to Lela (née Wright) and John Bowden Connally, a dairy and tenant farmer.
 His six siblings included four brothers: Golfrey, Merrill, Wayne and Stanford, and sisters Carmen and Blanche.
-According to Ronnie Dugger, Connally's family had "had no money, no home, and no furniture."
-Connally's parents grew even poorer because of the Great Depression, and when speaking about his poverty, Connally often recalled that he had to study by kerosene light.
+According to Ronnie Dugger, Connally's parents at the time of their marriage in 1908 had no money, no home, and no furniture.
+His parents grew even poorer because of the Great Depression, and when speaking about his poverty, Connally often recalled that he had to study by kerosene light.

 Despite the initial hardship, John Bowden Connally was able to lift the family out of poverty by running a successful bus route, and by 1932 the family bought a 1000-acre farm.
 The income from the farm was enough to cover Connally's tuition.
 Connally attended Floresville High School and was one of the few graduates who attended college.
 He graduated from the University of Texas at Austin, where he was the student body president and a member of the Friar Society.
-It was at the University of Texas where he met his future wife Nellie Connally.
+It was at the University of Texas that he met his future wife Nellie Connally.
 He subsequently graduated from the University of Texas School of Law and was admitted to the bar by examination.

 In 1936, Connally met and befriended Lyndon B. Johnson, of whom he remained a political ally and friend for Johnson's entire life.
 Johnson helped Connally get a job in the campus library, and Connally played a minor role in Johnson's bid for Congress in 1937.
 Johnson rewarded Connally for his help by taking him to Washington in 1939, where Connally remained until 1941, when he joined the Naval Reserve.